-The study presents the phenological profile of this critically endangered species in its natural habitat.
-The profile may help in guiding conservation efforts ensuring the survival and propagation of the species.
-Continued monitoring of the phenophases will be essential for promoting the sustainability of this unique shrub.
+The study presents the phenological profile of this endangered species in its natural habitat.
+The profile can serve as a guide for protective measures to ensure the survival and reproduction of the species.
+Continuous monitoring of phenophases will be essential to promote the sustainability of this unique shrub.

 References